Facyla/cmspages/README.md

   - per-page css support

 0.9.4 (2013.02.21)
-  - correct template debug : filter context should "return" instead of breaking display
+  - little template debug : filter context should "return" instead of breaking display

 0.9.3 (2012.11.30)
   - removed previous POC and make it an independent plugin (export_embed)